 We will examine your pet's health.
 We will examine their nose, ears, eyes and mouth for any abnormalities.

 Your pet's heart health is highly influenced by their blood pressure, pulse, heart rhythm, heart rate and lung function.

 During the exam, we will check lymph nodes, intestines, stomach, spleen, bladder, liver and kidneys to ensure they are normal and your companion isn't showing any signs of discomfort.

 In their first few weeks of life, puppies and kittens will need medical attention to start their lives on the right foot.

 Bring your new four-legged family member in for deworming medication, immunizations and a physical examination.
 They will also be tested for parasites.
 You will be given a puppy or kitten kit filled with educational material and samples to help you care for your family's newest member.

 We are here to answer questions you might have and put any worries to rest.
 Once your pet has had his or her first appointment, your pet will be placed on a vaccination schedule.

-Our pets are living longer now than they ever have before thanks to advances in pet healthcare, nutrition and therapies.
+Our senior pets are living longer now than they ever have before thanks to advances in pet healthcare, nutrition and therapies.

 As your pet ages, regularly scheduled examinations become increasingly key to helping them live a good quality of life.